How Will Interest Rates Affect the Housing Market?

 If you are wanting to sell your home or purchase a home at the right time, it is important that you fully understand the best time of year to sell a home.
 According to Redfin, housing prices in January 2023 were 1.4% higher than they were at the same time last year.6 Overall, however, these house prices will seem far lower than what we were seeing at the market’s three-year peak in May of 2022, largely due to current interest rates and other side effects of inflation.
 Of course, certain parts of the country are seeing greater demand and higher prices despite increased interest rates –– with homes in Raleigh, NC, Austin, TX, and Tallahassee, FL fetching sustained high prices.

 Homeowners in these markets stand to benefit most whether they plan to sell or not, as there’s a good chance the home’s value has gone up since it was purchased.
-If you’re considering a home equity loan or Truehold’s Sale-Leaseback, you can still capitalize on the hotter-than-average market conditions.
+If you’re considering a home equity loan or Truehold’s sell and stay transaction, you can still capitalize on the hotter-than-average market conditions.
 Just note: If you’re considering a home equity loan or a home equity line of credit (HELOC) you may still be susceptible to relatively high interest rates.

 Housing Market Trends